Welcome to the MONAD app; A New Paradigm of Time.

 The Geocentric Wholeness of Geo Mode.

-When you’re ready to explore Earth-centered space & time in 3 dimensions, tap the [Geo] button.
-Drag the Planetary Calendar-Clock (Earth at the center of the 3-dimensional Celestial Ring) to view it from any angle.
 Pinch the screen to zoom in, reverse pinch to zoom out.
 Spin (drag) the Calendar-Clock all the way around to check out the southern hemisphere.
 MONAD is a virtual orrery or dynamic model of the solar system that illustrates and predicts the relative positions and motions of the Sun, Moon planets and stars, at any time and date.
-MONAD provides you with the civil (digital) time and date usefully integrated with planetary time and date, framed by the actual astronomical and celestial events depicted on the celestial sphere.
+MONAD provides you with the civil (digital) time and date usefully integrated with planetary time and date (the solar day, lunar month and seasonal year), framed by the actual astronomical and celestial events depicted on the celestial sphere.

-Proper Perspective Changes Everything.
-MONAD displays the Earth’s circle of illumination from the proper orientation; the Axial Perspective, with the Sun “fixed at 12” at the top of the dial.
-You can see clearly how the Earth’s circle of illumination changes in relation to the Earth’s spin axis over the course of a seasonal year, as the Sun seemingly slides back and forth, north and south on the Sun’s meridian or “Date Indicator,” and how the declination of the Sun impacts the time of Sun rise and Sun set and the proportion of night and day (displayed graphically and accurately on the Twilight Dial) for any location on the Earth and time of year.
+In Geo Mode, MONAD displays the Earth’s circle of illumination from the proper orientation; the Axial Perspective, with the Sun “fixed at 12” at the top of the dial.
+(Proper Perspective Changes Everything.)
+You can see clearly how the Earth’s circle of illumination changes in relation to the Earth’s spin axis over the course of a seasonal year, as the Sun seemingly slides back and forth, north and south on the Sun’s meridian or “Date Indicator,” and how the declination of the Sun (as it moves north and south away from the celestial equator = 0º declination) impacts the time of Sun rise and Sun set, and the proportion of night and day (displayed graphically and accurately on the Twilight Dial) for any location on the Earth and time of year.

-There is a lot more to time than just numbers on a dial and a couple of rotating hands.
+There is so much more to time than just numbers on a dial and a couple of rotating hands.
 MONAD, the Planetary Calendar-Clock, tells both analog & digital, time & date, at a glance.
 But it helps to know what you’re looking at.
-Following are some of the basic features of MONAD the Planetary Calendar-Clock.
+Following are some of the basic features of the 3-dimensional MONAD Planetary Calendar-Clock:

 The Time Zone Spanning Hour Hand.

-A time zone spanning hour hand (15º wide at the base) marks your location on the planet.
-The green sphere (head of a pin) at the base of the hour hand marks your exact longitude and latitude.
-The hour hand indicates your local time, pointing at one number after another on the 24 hour number dial as the Earth spins once a day relative to the Sun.
-In Astronomy Mode, the 24 hour number dial always maintains a fixed orientation with the Sun and the solar meridian permanently “fixed at 12,” at the top of the dial.
+Zoom in (reverse pinch the screen) and check out the time zone spanning hour hand (15º wide at the base) which marks your location on the planet.
+That little green sphere (head of a pin) at the base of the hour hand marks your exact longitude and latitude.
+The hour hand indicates your local (mean solar) time, pointing at one number after another on the 24 hour number dial as the Earth spins once a day relative to the Sun.
 (The Sun is fixed at 13 during Daylight Savings.)
 Check out Video #10 to find out more about the Hour Hand.

 The Importance of the Axial Perspective.